Azure/azure-powershell/src/ResourceManager/TrafficManager/Commands.TrafficManager2/help/Disable-AzTrafficManagerProfile.md

 ### Example 2: Disable a profile by using the pipeline
 ```
-PS C:\>Get-AzureRmTrafficManagerProfile -Name "ContosoProfile" -ResourceGroupName "ResourceGroup11" | Disable-AzureRmTrafficManagerProfile -Force
+PS C:\>Get-AzTrafficManagerProfile -Name "ContosoProfile" -ResourceGroupName "ResourceGroup11" | Disable-AzTrafficManagerProfile -Force
 ```

 This command gets the profile named ContosoProfile in ResourceGroup11.
-The command then passes that profile to the **Disable-AzureRmTrafficManagerProfile** cmdlet by using the pipeline operator.
+The command then passes that profile to the **Disable-AzTrafficManagerProfile** cmdlet by using the pipeline operator.
 That cmdlet disables that profile.
 The command specifies the *Force* parameter.
 Therefore, it does not prompt you for confirmation.